emilkm/jet-play/README.md

 }
 ```

-I doubt I would ever use more than one level of sub-app, but it would save me typing this.app.app.app :)
+I doubt I would ever use more than one level of sub-app, but it would save me having to type this.app.app.app, if I ever did :)